 Before you adopt, careful consideration must be given to the responsibilities of pet ownership.
 The Animal Shelter adopts dogs and cats, puppies and kittens to the general public.
 All adopted animals are required to be spayed or neutered pursuant to Michigan law.
 Individuals must sign a spay/neuter contract at the time of adoption which entitles them to spay/neuter specials and discounts with participating veterinarians.

-Adoption fees are $25 for unaltered animals and $30 for altered animals.There is also a spay/neuter deposit of $26.00 for unaltered animals.
+Adoption fees are $25 for unaltered animals and $30 for altered animals.There is also a spay/neuter deposit required for in county residents of $30 and out of county residents are required to pay a $35 deposit for unaltered animals.

 The Shelter, located at 323 North M 62, Cassopolis, Michigan, will be open to the public for viewing of animals